ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

-ADD A NEW COMMENT 11.11
+ADD A NEW COMMENT Dec 13th
 code to push cust churn prediction/ground truth data to s3 and then DMM - Nov 11

 ## Assets